Doctor of Ministry Program (D.Min.)

 Primary Goals

-The Doctor of Ministry degree program is designed to provide an atmosphere and curriculum that will build on the candidate’s past and continuing experience in ministry by directing the candidate toward expanded and enhanced competencies in pastoral response and leadership as well as specific ministerial skills, by enhancing the candidate’s ability to integrate life and ministry theologically, and by guiding the candidate in disciplined, continuing spiritual growth.
+The Doctor of Ministry program is designed to provide an atmosphere and curriculum that will build on the student’s past and continuing experiences in ministry by directing each student toward expanded and enhanced competencies in ministerial leadership.
+It focuses on the development of ministerial skills, by enhancing the student’s ability to reflect theologically on life and ministry, and by guiding the student in a process of disciplined spiritual growth.

-Admission to the Doctor of Ministry program requires an earned M.Div. or its educational equivalent from an accredited seminary or theological school.
-Applicants should have achieved at least a 3.00 cumulative grade point average on a 4.00 scale and have completed a minimum of three years of experience in full-time ministry since completion of the M.Div. or equivalent degree to the satisfaction of the Doctor of Ministry Committee.
+Admission to the Doctor of Ministry program requires an earned MDiv degree or its educational equivalent from an accredited seminary or theological school.
+Applicants should have achieved at least a 3.00 cumulative grade point average on a 4.00 scale and have completed at least three years of significant ministry experience.

 Transfer Policy

-Transfer credit toward the Truett Seminary D.Min. degree will be considered on an individual basis.
-Only coursework completed in accredited doctoral programs will be considered.
-It must be comparable to that required of Truett D.Min. students in subject matter and in quality.
-A maximum of six hours directed study coursework and six hours of seminar or class work will be considered, and no more than 12 hours credit will be granted.
+Transfer credit toward the DMin degree at Truett Seminary will be considered on an individual basis.
+Only coursework completed with a grade of B or better from accredited doctoral programs will be considered.
+It must be comparable to that required of Truett DMin students in subject matter and in quality.
+A maximum of 6 hours of directed study coursework and 6 hours of seminar or class work will be considered, and no more than 12 hours credit will be granted.

 Student Responsibility